 Firstly, recommendations and word of mouth are the best thing for any business.
 As soon as my friends had endorsed the grey imports as a legit way to buy new equipment, i was pretty much sold.
 However you’ve never met me, so whats my word worth to you?
 You can google me if it helps.
 My name is Liam, my business is called Liam Smith Photography.

-Here’s a picture of me, at a wedding, using the very same camera…
+There’s a picture of me at the bottom of this post, at a wedding, using the very same camera…

 What else convinced me this wasn’t a scam?
 Other online reviews of the company across Trustpilot, DPreview and other reputable forums.
 If you dig deep enough you can find examples of the Panamoz support team replying to queries.
 Good customer service.